 If you have any concerns please get in touch with your teacher.
 Homework is given to help students develop routine and self-management skills and to support classroo learning.

 This is a parent teacher and friends group, which meets occasionally.
 The meetings are advertised in the newsletter and all parents are welcome to attend.
 The P.T.F.A. is involved in the running of the school events such as Pet Day, raising money and organizing education- related speakers. .
 Each year, the school gives the PTFA a wish list and they contribute money towards the purchase of school resources to support the children’s learning as well as contributing towards Ice Skating Lessons, Ski Camp, School Camp, Swimming Lessons etc. Their main fundraiser is Race Day and all hands on deck.

-The school and community newsletter is available free to all school families.
+The school and community newsletter are available free to all school families.
 It is available every second Tuesday of each school term.
-Please let the school know if you are not receiving one or would like to receive it via email instead. firstname.lastname@example.org
+Please let the school know if you are not receiving one via email firstname.lastname@example.org

 Notices are regularly sent home with the children about trips and activities at school.
 Please check their schoolbags daily.
 All notices, newsletters, B.O.T minutes and new policies are displayed on the notice board for your information.